 Legal precedent, also known as “stare decisis,” represents the history of judicial decisions which can be used in future cases.
 Common law refers to a detailed record of previous court cases, especially when no formal statute can be applied to a particular circumstance.
 It’s up to the presiding judge to resolve which precedents are relevant for a given case.

 The US judicial system consists of higher and lower courts.
-Any legal precedent set by the higher court is legally binding for any cases that go through lower courts.
-In this manner, universal legal rules are established across the US justice system.
+Any legal precedent set by the higher court, such as federal courts, is legally binding for any cases that go through lower courts.
+In this manner, universal legal rules are established across the US justice system, whether you are in Kansas, Texas, Montana, South Carolina, New Hampshire, or anywhere else.

 Common Law vs. Civil Law